 When disaster strikes, a company might decide to adjust the pay for those impacted so that their earnings default to the target earnings value (or higher if, despite hardship, they outperform the target).

 c.
 Apply Quota or Baseline Adjustments

-Lowering quotas or baselines in proportion with selling time lost in the wake of natural disaster is another way to ensure that reps are fairly compensated.
+Another way to ensure that reps are compensated fairly in the wake of a national disaster: lowering quotas or baselines in proportion with selling time lost.
 For example, if selling opportunities are limited for four out of twenty-six weeks, a company might choose to reduce quotas – or the baseline sales used as a benchmark for that period – accordingly.
-In this case, by fifteen percent.

 Best practices for the end of the year

 A natural disaster creates waves that continue to hit sales organizations long after the last shock has passed.
-As you prepare your recovery, keep in mind that natural disasters don’t solely impact the current period’s payout, but can also affect next year’s sales goals.
+As you prepare your recovery, keep in mind that natural disasters don’t solely impact the current period’s payout – they can also affect next year’s sales goals.
 You may need to consider adjustments for end-of-year reporting and contests.

 Here are some best practices for year-end plans and calculations:

 a.
 Annual Sales Contests or other Long-Term Performance Reporting